 But the type of roof that best fits you and your building might not be as simple to define.
 That’s where Sheffield Metals comes in to help.

-In this article, we aren’t going to get into comparisons between the different types of roofs, like shingles versus metal.
+In this article, we aren’t going to compare the different types of roofs, like shingles versus metal.
 Instead, we want to focus on the buyer and the individual characteristics or interests that might make them a good fit for a metal roof.

 What to Know Before You Buy a Metal Roof

-Before we get into some of the reasons a metal roof could be the best option, you should have a set idea of your personal likes, dislikes, home attributes, and specifications.
-Not only will this help you choose a material, but if you do end up choosing a metal roof, it’ll also help you decide on the final panel style and design.
+Before we get into some of the reasons a metal roof could be the best option, you should have a set idea of your likes, dislikes, home attributes, and specifications.
+Not only will this help you choose a material, but if you do choose a metal roof, it’ll also help you decide on the final panel style and design.

 Know Your Budget

-Here is our biggest recommendation regarding this sensitive topic: Be realistic.
+Here is our biggest recommendation regarding the sensitive budget topic: Be realistic.

-If you are able to put down a larger sum of money at one time with the understanding that you won’t have to replace the roof for at least 50+ years, a metal roof might be your best option.
+If you can put down a larger sum of money at one time with the understanding that you won’t have to replace the roof for 40+ years, a metal roof might be your best option.
 Or if you’re strapped for cash and unable to put down a large amount of money at one time, you may not be in the market to purchase a metal roof right now.

 Know Your Style & Design Interests

 Have a good idea of what you want in the end product of the roof going on your building.
-If you had to visualize your ideal home, what would the roof look like?
+What would the roof look like if you had to visualize your ideal home?
 Would the roof be a bright color or have more of an earth tone?
 What would the texture be?
 How about the finish?

 With metal roofing, there are dozens of different combinations to choose from, such as:

-There are even more parts of a metal roof available for buyers to choose from on top of the ones discussed above, which allows for even more customization and versatility.
+There are even more metal roof parts available for buyers to choose from on top of the ones discussed above, allowing for more customization and versatility.

 Know Your Roof

 Knowing the specific aspects of your existing roof structure before you buy a new one can help you determine the style, profile, or seam best fit for your application.
-Be aware of:
+Be aware of the following:

 - Roof pitch (slope)

 - For example, standing seam metal roofing is not “one size fits all”.
-If you have a low-slope application (3:12 or less is the industry standard), it is important that you choose a mechanical system that is double locked.
-If you have a steep-slope application (3:12 or greater is the industry standard), snap-lock systems with a clip should be used.
+If you have a low-slope application (3:12 or less is typically the industry standard), it is important that you choose a mechanically seamed system that is double-locked.
+If you have a steep-slope application (above 3:12 is typically the industry standard), snap-lock, mechanical seam, or fastener flange systems can be used.

 - It’s imperative to check the manufacturer’s minimum slope requirements before installation.